bonsai-rx/docs/apidoc/Bonsai_Expressions_ParseBuilder_Pattern.md

 The parse pattern may contain zero or more placeholder characters.
 Each placeholder is always preceded by the character `%`, and must specify one of the allowed data type format specifiers (see table below).
 For each placeholder in the pattern, the `Parse` method of the corresponding data type will be called to convert the matched string to an equivalent instance of that type.

+> [!Note]
+> Some placeholder conversions will account for white space characters surrounding the input, e.g. the parse pattern `%i,%i` will work the same for `1,2` or `1, 2`.

 > [!Warning]
 > All parse conversions are done using the [invariant culture](xref:System.Globalization.CultureInfo.InvariantCulture).
 Specifying culture-specific conversions is not currently supported.
+There is also no support for implicit numeric conversions, e.g. attempting to parse `5.0` using `%i` will throw an error.

 If the parse pattern is `null` or empty, the operator will simply return the raw input value.
 If a non-empty parse pattern is provided, but no placeholder characters are specified, the result type will be of type <xref href="System.Reactive.Unit"/>.
 Otherwise, the output type will be a tuple of the types corresponding to each of the placeholder characters, in order of their appearance in the parse pattern.